swaxi/GEOL-QMAPS/README.md

 ## Usage
 1. Select the plugin using the WAXI logo
+2. To clip all layers to surrent Canvas, select the Clip check box and define a new directory to contain all the layers
-2. Define new User and their Description
+3. And/or Define new User and their Description
-3. Click on OK, new user will be added to *User list.csv*
+4. Click on OK, new Clipped Project will be created and/or new user will be added to *User list.csv*

 ## Roadmap
 1) Add users, rock types, etc to csv lists